 Patient-Centered Medical Home

-To be successful in population health, we have been transitioning to a team-based care model.
-A patient-centered medical home (PCMH) is team-based model for patient primary care designed to improve accessibility, reduce costs and address patients’ mental and physical health needs.
-Patients are at the center of the model and are surrounded by a team of caregivers that coordinate appropriate care, including prevention and wellness services.
+A patient-centered medical home (PCMH) is team-based model for patient primary care designed to improve accessibility, reduce costs and increase efficiency, resulting in a healthier patient population.
+In the PCMH model, a team of caregivers work together to coordinate appropriate care for individual patients, including prevention and wellness services.

 - Access and Continuity